“Home is wherever I’m with you.”

 To lighten pressures, Pa’s first wife Eva divorced him Oct.
 30, 1944 — a month before my parents’ first child Doris was born November 27 (Thanksgiving Day), 1944.
-Now Pa no longer had to fear being tossed in jail for bigamy.
-This lightened my parents’ load immensely!
+So Pa no longer had to fear being tossed in jail for bigamy.
+This lessened my parents’ load immensely!
 No longer polygamists, except in belief, now they lived in the United States without worries of prosecution.
 It was persecution they had to worry about from then on, being Mormon fundamentalists.

 As mentioned earlier, before my parents left Mexico, they turned over to Grandfather and Grandmother LeBaron the land they had bought there in Galeana, Chihuahua — land Pa bought in Ma’s name as she was born in Mexico.

-Heretofore unnable to afford to move out of mainstream-Mormon Colonia Juarez, now, thanks to my parents, in 1944 my maternal grandparents were able to finally leave their homestead of 20 years, leaving along with it the many years of rejection they’d suffered and halfway survived in the Mormon colonies.
+Heretofore unnable to afford to move out of mainstream-Mormon Colonia Juarez, now, thanks to my parents, in 1944 my maternal grandparents were able to finally leave their homestead of 20 years, leaving with it the many years of rejection they’d suffered and halfway survived in the Mormon colonies.

-Settling on Ma and Pa’s “ejido,” my scrabble-farming grandparents and their children who still remained at home began building a whole new life and world.
+Settling on Ma and Pa’s “ejido,” my scrabble-farming grandparents and their children who still remained at home began building a new life and world.
 It was indeed a struggle.
 (You shall hear how they fared in Mexico down past the Rio Grande!)
 But The Mexico LeBarons (Dayer, Maud, their kids, and extended family) at long last had escaped the rejection and ostracism they’d painfully endured while living in the mainstream Mormon townsites.